Congenital Heart Defects

 A congenital heart defect is a problem with the heart that is present at birth.
 It is the most common type of birth defect.
-It is is not a disease.
+It is not a disease.
 A defect happens when the heart, or blood vessels near the heart, don’t develop normally before birth.
 Some heart defects are discovered before birth, in infancy, or in early childhood.
 Others may not be diagnosed until later in childhood or in adulthood.

 Congenital heart defects are often diagnosed in infancy, or even before birth.
 But, some defects are harder to detect than others.
 They may not be diagnosed until much later in childhood or even adulthood.

 There are over 18 distinct types of congenital heart defects.
 The descriptions and pictures of common heart defects that follow will help you understand the heart problem you or your child are facing.
 For more in-depth information, use the links which will provide a deeper of explanation of the science and will also answer some common questions such as treatment options, ongoing care needs, and expected limitations or activity levels.

 The Congenital Heart Public Health Consortium (CHPHC) was formed in an effort to utilize public health principles to affect change for those whose lives are impacted by Congenital Heart Disease (CHD).
 Resources include topics such as fact sheets, Lifelong Care for Children, Youths and Adults, Public Health Framework and risk factors for CHD.

 Congenital heart defects (CHDs) are the most common types of birth defects.
 Babies born with these conditions are living longer and healthier lives.
 Find more statistics about CHDs.